Manu Bhardwaj

 Read note Raw source

 Archive summary: Manu Bhardwaj writes public field notes on inference economics, verification economics, and AI systems engineering.
 Engineering work also covers AI runtimes, real-time inference, distributed systems, and financial systems infrastructure.
-Field Notes #1–3 form the May 2026 inference/verification economics sequence; Field Note #4 extends the archive into AI-system failure analysis.
+Field Notes #1-3 form the May 2026 inference/verification economics sequence; Field Note #9 introduces acceptance cost for cognitive load, human-operable software, and AI-generated code review.

 Artifact specimen